Vi (text editor)

 vi (pronounced as two letters, /ˌviːˈaɪ/) is a screen-oriented text editor originally created for the Unix operating system.
-The portable subset of the behavior of vi and programs based on it, and the ex editor language supported within these programs, is described by (and thus standardized by) the Single Unix Specification and POSIX.
+The portable subset of the behavior of vi and programs based on it, and the ex editor language supported within these programs, is standardized by the Single Unix Specification and POSIX.

-The original code for vi was written by Bill Joy in 1976 as the visual mode for the ex line editor that Joy had written with Chuck Haley.
+vi is actually a mode of the earlier ex editor.
+Originally, ex lacked a full-screen editing capability, but in 1976, Bill Joy enhanced it to support a visual mode.
+The program was updated to start in visual mode when launched with the command vi instead of the legacy mode when launched via the ex command.
+In this way, ex and vi are the same program, not two programs.
 Joy's ex 1.1 was released as part of the first Berkeley Software Distribution (BSD) Unix release in March 1978.
-It was not until version 2.0 of ex, released as part of Second BSD in May 1979 that the editor was installed under the name "vi" (which took users straight into ex's visual mode), and the name it is known by today.
-Some current implementations of vi can trace their source code ancestry to Bill Joy; others are completely new, largely compatible reimplementations.
+It was not until version 2.0 of ex, released as part of Second BSD in May 1979 that the editor was installed under the name "vi" which took a user straight into ex's visual mode.

+Some implementations of vi trace their source code ancestry to Bill Joy's work.
+Others are completely new, largely compatible clones.

-The name "vi" is derived from the shortest unambiguous abbreviation for the ex command visual, which switches the ex line editor to its full-screen mode.
+The name "vi" comes from the shortest unambiguous abbreviation of the ex command visual, which switches the ex line editor into full-screen mode.

 In addition to various non–free software variants of vi distributed with proprietary implementations of Unix, vi was opensourced with OpenSolaris, and several free and open source software vi clones exist.
 A 2009 survey of Linux Journal readers found that vi was the most widely used text editor among respondents, beating gedit, the second most widely used editor, by nearly a factor of two (36% to 19%).